-The planning committee members – Anne Godsey, Allen Judd, Michael McMullen, and George Waldner – were aided greatly in their efforts by the enthusiastic support of the leadership of the Coca-Cola Company, particularly Ian Wilson, officer in charge of the company’s Pacific operations.
+The planning committee members – Anne Godsey, Allen Judd, Michael McMullen, and George Waldner – were aided greatly in their efforts by the enthusiastic support of the leadership of the Coca-Cola Company, particularly Ian Wilson, the officer in charge of the company’s Pacific operations.
 This assistance was highly appropriate as the Coca-Cola Company has been the leading example of a Georgia-based company to have successfully established itself in Japan - even naming one of its popular Japanese brands, "Georgia Coffee."

 JASG HISTORY PROJECT